franciscop/server-next/docs/tutorials/a. Build a REST API with JavaScript.md

 ## 2. List and create

 Keep the notes in a `Map` for now (swap it for a [polystore](https://polystore.dev/) store like Redis to persist them).
-Return a value from a handler and it is sent as JSON; return `status(404)` for a bare status code.
+Return a value from a handler and it is sent as JSON; return a number and it becomes the status code.

 ```js
 import server, { status } from "@server/next";